PPA 1 June 30th – July 3rd

 Wake Forest University

-Ben Beaver joined the Haverford College men?s soccer team as an assistant coach prior to the 2016 season.
+Ben Beaver joins the Bucknell men’s soccer team as an assistant coach prior to the 2018 season.
 In this position, Beaver is involved in all facets of the program including practice planning, advanced scouting, and recruiting.

 His impact on the sidelines was immediate as the Fords repeated as Centennial Conference Champions, becoming the first team in conference history to win the Centennial Conference regular season title and Centennial Conference Tournament title.
 Haverford also advanced to the NCAA Tournament second round as a regional host.